carolinedunn/NCAA-SQL-Exercise/README.md

 We will use [Google Cloud's Big Query product](https://cloud.google.com/bigquery) and their [NCAA Basketball dataset](https://console.cloud.google.com/bigquery?p=bigquery-public-data&d=ncaa_basketball&page=dataset) to quickly evaluate thousands of basketball game stats and come to an analytical conclusion.

 ## Methodology
-We'll review wins and losses highest percentage of 3-point scoring games vs. highest percentage of made free throws in NCAA games.
+We'll review wins and losses of the highest percentage of 3-point scoring games vs. highest percentage of made free throws in NCAA games.
 When we first pulled the data, there were a few games where only two free throws or one 3-pointer was attempted.

 ### Number of Games
 We'll evaluate the top percentages in 500 game